alanyu19/fflip/README.rst

 .. see https://anaconda.org/conda-forge/plotly/badges for conda badges

-Comprehensive Optimization Force Field Environment
+Force Field of Lipids Parametrization

-A Python package for automation of molecular simulations and optimization of force field parameters.
+A Python package for automation of molecular simulations and optimization of lipid force field parameters.

 * Free software: GNU General Public License v3